-You've probably heard lots about the coronavirus recently and you may be worrying about what do when it comes to your pets.
+You've probably heard lots about the coronavirus recently and you may be worrying about what to do when it comes to your pets.

-If you don't think you have been exposed to the virus then the risk to you and your pet is low.
+- If you don't think you have been exposed to the virus then the risk to you and your pet is low.

-The charity also advises that you avoid touching your mouth, nose or eyes after playing with your pet.
+- The charity also advises that you avoid touching your mouth, nose or eyes after playing with your pet.

 The RSPCA said: "If you and your family do need to stay at home for two weeks because of the virus then it is advised that you try and keep away from your pets.

-If you do touch them then make sure you wash your hands.
+"If you do touch them then make sure you wash your hands.
 You should also get some advice from a doctor or medical expert.
 Make sure your family has bought in enough food for your pets and that they have lots to do while you are inside."

 Do you have any other questions about pets and the coronavirus?
 Let us know in the comments.